Is The Bible Wrong About History?

 Let's Look At Esther and Vashti

 There is some evidence concerning Vashti.
 For example, the Greek historian Herodotus associates the name Amesrtis with Vashti.
-It is thought that Amesrtis was the wife of Ahasuerus, also known as Xerxes.
+He recorded that Amesrtis was the wife of Ahasuerus, also known as Xerxes.

-Also, how important was Esther to the royalty of Persia?
-Political circumstances resulted in selecting a queen from outside the royal family, which was unheard of.
-And then the Bible account records that, after becoming queen Esther did not seem to spend much time with Xerxes.
+On the other hand, there are very good reasons why, 2500 years later, history may seem to be silent concerning the people described in the book of Esther.
+How important was Queen Esther to the royalty of Persia?
+Political circumstances resulted in their selecting a queen from outside the royal family.
+Doing that was unheard of, but they had no choice.
+The Bible account records that, after becoming queen Esther did not spend much time with Xerxes.
 She was an outsider, and probably kept as an outsider.
-Since the royal families controlled what was recorded for history, it appears likely that she would just be left out... sort of a black sheep that nobody talked about.
+Since the royal families controlled what was recorded for history, it is likely that she would just be left out... sort of a black sheep that nobody talked about.

 127 Persian Provinces